javalenciacai/SonarMetricsReportGenerator/docs/data_policies.md

 ### Data Sources
 - Primary data is sourced from SonarCloud's public API
+- Only metrics and statistics are retrieved, never the source code
 - User-provided configuration data
 - Generated analytical data